Genital Bumps & Lumps:

 Infections that can have serious consequences if not treated are genital warts, syphilis, and possibly herpes.

-Herpes presents as painful blisters in the genital area.
+Herpes appears as painful blisters in the genital area.
 Although the herpes infection itself is not particularly dangerous, the biggest problem is that it tends to come back in the same area multiple times.
 Some people have outbreaks as frequently as once a month.
-It is contagious and can also be a problem in pregnancy.
+It is contagious and can also be a problem during pregnancy.
 See a doctor for medication to prevent or treat outbreaks.

 Back to top